David Monteith shares what it is like for a father of a stillborn child.

 Buy and wear a Baby Loss Awareness pin from participating charities via the Baby Loss website.

-For further information or for details on how you can support the campaign and the week please visitwww.babyloss-awareness.org.
+For further information or for details on how you can support these charities, please visit www.babyloss-awareness.org.

 David Monteith lives in London with his wife Siobhan and 2 daughters Alannah and Kira.
 He is an actor, director and tutor.
 He is the co-founder of the Geek Syndicate, a website, podcast and BBC documentaries.

-David received the Inspirational Father award at The 2015 Butterfly Awards this year.
+David received the Inspirational Father award at The 2015 Butterfly Awards.

 He documents his thoughts on various matters but primarily on surviving stillbirth, attempting to communicate the raw emotion that comes with this loss at his blog David Monteith.